tarwn/lessthandot-hugo/blogs/content/posts/2011-01-31-backup-file-contents-with-ssis.md

   1. Drag the success precedence to a new OLEDB Command.
   2. In the OLEDB Command, set the connection manager to your connection.
-  3. In the Component Properties tab, set the name to Insert new and make the SqlCommand, “dba_InsertNewConfig ?,?,?,?, ?”
+  3. In the Component Properties tab, set the name to Insert new and make the SqlCommand, "dba_InsertNewConfig ?,?,?,?, ?"
       1. This will map the columns in the row to the ordering index of the question marks which are set in the column mappings tab.
       2. In the Column Mappings tab, set the mappings.
           1. ModifiedDate_Source to @date